dcouch440/content-for-epicenter/README.md

 ## Testing
 * This project was created using **test-driven development** (TDD).

-* To view the test suite, open PLACEHOLDER
+* To view the test suite, open anagram_spec.rb

 * To run the test suite yourself and verify program functionality